Burgess-like subconvexity for $\mathrm{GL}_1$: Introduction

 Later, Heath-Brown \citep{HB78,HB80} generalized Burgess' result to include the $t$-aspect as the following hybrid bound

-A saving of $1/16$ is call a subconvex bound of Burgess-type.
-There are also improvements on the above bound in certain special cases.
+Ever since, the subconvexity problem has become a venerable problem in analytic number theory, in which both the optimal subconvex saving $\delta$ and the largest class of $L$-function mark the limit of techniques of analytic number theory.
+The saving $\delta = 1/12$ resp. $1/16$ seem to be two natural barriers in the literature.
+They are called \emph{Weyl-type} resp. \emph{Burgess-type} subconvex bound for this historic reason.
+Moreover, it was discovered that for $d > 1$ the subconvexity problem of $L(s,\pi)$ is intimately related with various equidistribution problems \cite{Du88, Sar01}.
+More such relations can be found in \cite[Lecture 5]{Mi07}, as well as an application of the subconvexity problem in the level aspect for $d=1$ and $\F$ imaginary quadratic.

+In this paper, we restrict to the case $d=1$, i.e., when $\pi=\chi$ is a Hecke character.
+In the case $\F=\ag{Q}$, many strong results are known besides the above bounds by Weyl, Burgess and Heath-Brown (for example \cite{HW00}), especially in some special cases.
 For example, in \cite{HW00} the case of $q$ prime and of hybrid type is considered; in \cite{Mil16} with very strong result of sub-Weyl type, the case of $q=p^n$ a prime power and for the $q$-aspect is treated.

-It is an interesting special case when we restrict to $\chi=\chi_q$ the quadratic character.
-Bounds of better quality are known to hold for Weyl-type.
+Another interesting special case is when we restrict to $\chi=\chi_q$ the quadratic character (and for $q$ \emph{special}, say \emph{square-free}).
+Bounds of better quality than Burgess' are known to hold for Weyl-type.
 For example, among many other good results Conrey and Iwaniec \cite[Corollary 1.5]{CI00} obtained

-which was recently generalized by Young \cite[(1.8)]{Yo16} as
+which was recently generalized by Young \cite[(1.5)]{Yo17} as

+The above bound was further generalized for \emph{cube-free} $q$ by Petrow and Young \cite{PY18}.
+Over a general number field, the best known result is the main theorem of Soehne \cite[p.227]{Soe97}, which follows the method of Heath-Brown \cite{HB78, HB80} (it attains the Weyl-type bound if the usual conductor $\mathfrak{f} = \mathfrak{f}_0^3$ is a \emph{cube}):